Hive-Academy/roocode-generator/task-tracking/TSK-017-FixGoogleGenAIProviderIssues/implementation-plan.md

     - Remove the LLM call (`llmAgent.getCompletion` for context analysis) and its associated prompt generation logic (`buildSystemPrompt`).
     - Integrate the new local derivation methods to assemble the complete `ProjectContext`.
     - Ensure `codeInsights` (from `AstAnalysisService`) and `packageJson` data (already parsed) are correctly included.
 6.  **Logging:** Implement comprehensive debug logging for each step of the local context assembly process to aid in verification and troubleshooting.
+Enhanced INFO level logging for final ProjectContext added.

 ## 3. Acceptance Criteria Mapping

 The primary success of this revised task hinges on the local, accurate generation of `ProjectContext`.

 - **NEW AC1:** `ProjectAnalyzer.analyzeProject` successfully generates a complete `ProjectContext` object without making an LLM call for `techStack`, `structure`, or `dependencies` inference.
+(Clarified: LLM use by `AstAnalysisService` for `codeInsights` is acceptable under this AC).
 - **NEW AC2:** The generated `ProjectContext.structure.sourceDir` and `ProjectContext.structure.testDir` are correctly formatted as single strings.
-- **NEW AC3:** The generated `ProjectContext.structure` includes a `directoryTree` field accurately representing the nested project file and directory structure (only including analyzable files as defined by `shouldAnalyzeFile`).
+- **NEW AC3:** The generated `ProjectContext.structure` includes a `directoryTree` field accurately representing the nested project file and directory structure (only including analyzable files as defined by `shouldAnalyzeFile`, and excluding `SKIP_DIRECTORIES`).
 - **NEW AC4:** The generated `ProjectContext.codeInsights` is correctly and completely populated with AST analysis results from `AstAnalysisService`.
 - **NEW AC5:** The generated `ProjectContext.dependencies.internalDependencies` are accurately derived from `codeInsights[filePath].imports`, with paths resolved relative to the project root.
 - **NEW AC6:** The generated `ProjectContext` object strictly adheres to its type definition in `src/core/analysis/types.ts` (including any new fields like `directoryTree`).